 Where the line is where you might want to take a different direction depends on each individual, but it’s important that we plan for it.
 You might want to move from freelancing to starting your own business, or build your own product, or settle down into a 9–5 job that works for you financially and geographically, or take up woodworking — it doesn’t matter, you will be alright as long as you know yourself and think ahead.
 Being freelance whilst starting a family can feel overwhelming, and the financial stability can prove to be too taxing in some cases.
 It’s important to know freelance isn’t for everyone and not working freelance can be equally as rewarding and career developing.

-These qualify as “needs,” because they tell clients that you mean business, and they can place their trust on someone who can do the work on time.
+You’ll also need to establish basic working rules that involve the following: • A working schedule for yourself • Fixed pricings • Meetings • Updates • Deadlines, and so on These qualify as “needs,” because they tell clients that you mean business, and they can place their trust on someone who can do the work on time.
+Understanding what your needs are is crucial to become a successful professional, regardless of whether you freelance or not.

 9. Stay Home, Stay Safe and Take The Time To Level Up